 In Table 3, we present the correlation of the predicted error rates for the acoustic-based features using the K-MEANS/kNN approach previously described.
+Performance is optimal for K=2 and k=inf, which simply means the feature vectors were clustered into 2 clusters, and every element of each cluster was used in the kNN computation.
+However, overall performance is not extremely sensitive to the parameter settings, and the correlation of performance between the training and evaluation sets is good.

-In Table 4, we show results as a function of the number of nearest neighbors for the phonetic-based distance metric.
+In Table 4, we show similar results as a function of the number of nearest neighbors for the phonetic-based distance metric.
 Though the MSEs are comparable for both methods, the R values are higher for the acoustic-based metric, indicating a better prediction of the error rates.
+This seems to indicate that acoustic modeling in speech recognition plays a more dominant role than the linguistic structure of a search term.
+Optimal performance is obtained with k=30, which is on the order of the number of phonemes in our phoneme inventory, indicating that an excessive number of degrees of freedom are not needed in these feature sets.

 In Table 5, we compare three different classification algorithms as a function of the feature sets.
 The acoustic-based metric resulted in an R value of 0.6 on the evaluation set, while the phonetic-based methods resulted in an R value of 0.5, and the feature-based methods resulted in an R of 0.7.
 The RF and NN classification methods resulted in similar R values.
+Approximately 80% of the R value in these cases was due to duration.
+The remaining features accounted for a very small increase in the R value.
+There is no strong preference for features such as BPC and CVC since they were roughly comparable in their contribution to the overall R value.

+The result of this section shows that some of the features like duration, count, bigram frequencies and acoustic distance have a relatively good correlation with the expected word error rate.
+A combination of these features can explain about 50% of the variance in the prediction results.
+Our intuition indicates that duration reduces the acoustic ambiguity while bigram frequencies reflect both the occurrence of the word in the training database and the acoustic confusability of certain phoneme sequences.

 System Combination